modehnal/GNOMETerminalAutomation/article/presentation_article.md

   - It contains definition of the `gnome-terminal` component and what arches it will run on and if it can run with Wayland.
   - It lists dependencies with beaker task, so we can start appropriate machine setup.
   - Defines what HW we are running.
   - Setup and cleanup commands, which are empty in this project.
+Some setup from runtest.sh could be here but I am used to having it in the runtest.sh file.
   - And finally definition of all tests and how it will be fed to the `runtest.sh`.
   - Also marking a few tests as `gate` tests, which is a subset of tests that are run for a new application version as a first indicator of application health.